Center for Information Technology Services

-4. Requiring highly privileged users to use multi-factor authentications to access central enterprise servers and systems.
+4. Requiring highly privileged users to use multi-factor authentication to access central enterprise servers and systems.
 This involves using an ID and password and then a pin number that will be supplied to the user.

-5. Restricting administrative rights to University computers which are used to access central enterprise systems, i.e., the ability to download software to University owned machines that access central systems will only be granted to Highly Privileged Users (IT personnel).
+5. Restricting administrative rights to University computers which are used to access central enterprise systems, i.e., the ability to download software to University owned machines that access central systems will only be granted to highly privileged users (IT personnel).

 This plan has been developed, approved, and is being implemented.